Numerical modeling and experimental investigations for

 REFEREED PUBLICATIONS IN JOURNALS

 Vogler, D., S.D.C.
 Walsh, Ph.
 Rudolf von Rohr, and M.O.
-Saar Simulation of rock failure modes in thermal spallation drilling Acta Geotechnica, 2020.
+Saar Simulation of rock failure modes in thermal spallation drilling Acta Geotechnica, 15/8, pp. 2327-2340, 2020.
 [Download PDF] [View Abstract]Thermal spallation drilling is a contact-less means of borehole excavation that works by exposing a rock surface to a high-temperature jet flame.
 In this study, we investigate crucial factors for the success of such thermal drilling operations using numerical simulations of the thermomechanical processes leading to rock failure at the borehole surface.
 To that end, we integrate a model developed for spalling failure with our thermomechanical simulations.
 In particular, we consider the role of material heterogeneities, maximum jet-flame temperature and maximum jet-flame temperature rise time on the onset of inelastic deformation and subsequent damage.
 We further investigate differences in energy consumption for the studied system configurations.
 The simulations highlight the importance of material composition, as thermal spallation is favored in fine-grained material with strong material heterogeneity.
 The model is used to test the relationship between the jet-flame temperature and the onset of thermal spallation.

 von Planta, C., D. Vogler, X. Chen, M.G.C.
 Nestola, M.O.
 Saar, and R. Krause Modelling of hydro-mechanical processes in heterogeneous fracture intersections using a fictitious domain method with variational transfer operators Computational Geosciences, 2020.
 [Download PDF] [View Abstract]Fluid flow in rough fractures and the coupling with the mechanical behavior of the fractures pose great difficulties for numerical modeling approaches, due to complex fracture surface topographies, the non-linearity of hydromechanical processes and their tightly coupled nature.
 To this end, we have adapted a fictitious domain method to enable the simulation of hydromechanical processes in fracture-intersections.
 The main characteristic of the method is the immersion of the fracture domain, modelled as a linear elastic solid, in the surrounding fluid, modelled with the incompressible Navier Stokes equations.
 The fluid and the solid problems are coupled with variational transfer operators.
 Variational transfer operators are also used to solve contact within the fracture using a mortar approach and to generate problem specific fluid grids.
 With respect to our applications, the key features of the method are the usage of different finite element discretizations for the solid and the fluid problem and the automatically generated representation of the fluid-solid boundary.
 We demonstrate that the presented methodology resolves small-scale roughness on the fracture surface, while capturing fluid flow field changes during mechanical loading.
 Starting with 2D/3D benchmark simulations of intersected fractures, we end with an intersected fracture composed of complex fracture surface topographies, which are in contact under increasing loads.
 The contributions of this article are: (1) the application of the fictitious domain method to study flow in fractures with intersections, (2) a mortar based contact solver for the solid problem, (3) generation of problem specific grids using the geometry information from the variational transfer operators.